tabletwall/android-wall-explorations/README.md

-==Android Wall==
+Android Wall
+==

 This project is being developed by a team of computer science students at Loyola University for Pervasive Systems Research Seminar.
-To learn more, please reference our [https://trello.com/b/atKDaeNx/library-of-research-resources Trello] board.
+To learn more, please reference our [Trello board] (https://trello.com/b/atKDaeNx/library-of-research-resources)

-===Project Description===
+Project Description
+===

 Some of our ideas for this project are as follows: